-‘When every Indian takes step forward, India goes ahead by 130 crore steps’, says PM
+Violence and weapons no solution: PM Modi on Mann ki Baat

 "We have come together, once again, on the dais of Mann Ki Baat .This is to discuss newer subjects; to celebrate the latest achievements of our countrymen; in fact, to celebrate India," he added.

 Citing letters which he received from various people, the Prime Minister lauded the efforts taken by citizens for the betterment of the society.

 Congratulating one of the persons who wrote to him, PM Modi said, "Well, Shailesh ji, heartiest congratulations and many good wishes to you.
 The Mann Ki Baat Charter in connection with your New Year resolution is very innovative.
 I shall certainly send it back to you, along with my best wishes inscribed.

 Speaking on the Mann ki Baat charter, Modi says, "Friends, when I was glancing through this 'Mann Ki Baat Charter', I was taken aback at the magnitude of its contents... a multitude of hash tags.
 And, of course, we have striven together on myriad endeavours."